-We like to share the most recent news about the mortgage industry, our customers, and sometimes, ourselves.
-Stop back here for updates.
+We like to share the most recent news about the mortgage industry, our customers, and sometimes ourselves.
+Check back for updates.

 CHM, which was founded in 1993, is licensed to lend in 26 states through its 25 retail offices and its wholesale channel.
 As part of the transaction, Mario De Tomasi, Chief Executive Officer of CHM, has joined the executive team of The Capital Corps.
 Mr. De Tomasi and CHM Founder Scott Simonich have also become strategic investors in The Capital Corps.